paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-04-14-away_to_galway.md

 As I continued my drive, the narrow road was framed by pools of water reflecting Connemara’s mountainous landscape and occasional inlets dotted with rocky outreaches.
 I was audibly amazed.
 Constantly unsure whether to find somewhere to stop, or head on and find something more picturesque, I eventually reached [Roundstone][8], where I parked up on a small quay.
 As the dying light highlighted everything with bright pinks and purples, I captured a final set of images that would record this short drive as one of my most memorable.

-{% include 'figure' with '/images/2017/05/away_to_galway/roundstone_quay.jpg'
+{% render 'figure' with '/images/2017/05/away_to_galway/roundstone_quay.jpg'
   caption: 'The *Aisling Siobhan* moored at Roundstone Quay.'
   alignment: 'bleed'
 %}